Vidzeme University of Applied Sciences: International cooperation

 Currently Vidzeme University of Applied Sciences participates in two student exchange programmes: Erasmus and Nordplus.
 Exchange and visiting students can also apply for a Latvian Government scholarship for a study or research period in Latvia.
 Since 1999 it also organizes a traditional summer programme called The Baltic International Summer School where foreign students get educated about issues concerning the Baltics.
 Later in 2014 the university together with Klaipeda University will launch of new joint master's programme in International Tourism Events Management.

 Vidzeme University of Applied Sciences has cooperation agreements with more than 94 universities.
 Some of these include:

 People

-The first rector of Vidzeme University of Applied Sciences was Artis Pabriks, the current Minister for Defence of Latvia.
+The first rector of Vidzeme University of Applied Sciences was Artis Pabriks, former Minister for Defence of Latvia.